Xilinx-Wiki-Projects/Versal-Ethernet/VEK280-Ethernet/2024.1/pl_eth_sgmii_rpll/ReadMe.md

 ### **Vivado:**

 Enter the `Scripts` directory.
-From the command line run the following:
+From the command line, and run the following:

 `vivado -source *top.tcl`